spaceexpanse/metaverse/Src/Module/LuaScript/LuaInterpreter/intro.md

 ### Automatic script processing

-It is possible to associate a Lua script with a scenario so that it is invoked automatically (using Orbiter's built-in script interpreter) when the scenario is launched.
+It is possible to associate a Lua script with a scenario so that it is invoked automatically (using SpaceXpanse's built-in script interpreter) when the scenario is launched.
 No additional modules need to be activated for this.

 To associate a script with a scenario, add the line